tobimori/kirby-baukasten/.github/README.md

 - `u-`: Utility has a very specific role (often providing only one declaration) and should not be bound onto or changed.
 It can be reused and is not tied to any specific piece of UI.
 - `is-`, `has-`: Is currently styled a certain way because of a state or condition.
 It tells us that the DOM currently has a temporary, optional, or short-lived style applied to it due to a certain state being invoked.

+### Optimized Webfont Fallbacks

+With [fontaine](https://github.com/danielroe/fontaine), the Vite build setup automatically generates a Fallback font with correct font metrics with the name of `{font} fallback`.
+Make sure to include it in your font-stack, as it will not be automatically added to CSS variables.

 ### Block system

 Most of our pages are build in a page-builder-like fashion utilizing the Kirby Blocks field.
 To support the modularity of this approach, we've implemented a few specific helpers to make this easier.